 More than 100 Texas lawyers have put their support behind a brief supporting the claim by one of the Texas 7 prison escapees that judge was biased in his capital murder conviction.

-Randy Halprin is scheduled for execution Oct.
-10th for his part in the Christmas Eve 2000 killing of Irving police Ofc.
-Aubrey Hawkins.
+Randy Halprin was scheduled for execution Oct.
+10 for his part in the Christmas Eve 2000 killing of Irving Police Officer Aubrey Hawkins.

 The 29-year-old officer responded to the robbery of an Irving sporting goods store when he was ambushed.
 Trial evidence showed the escapees stole guns and ammunition from the store.

 The latest news from around North Texas.

 Halprin is Jewish and the brief says trial judge Vickers Cunningham made biased remarks about Halprin and his religion during the trial.

 Dallas attorney Marc Stanley, who does not represent Halprin, signed the brief supporting Halprin's request for a new trial.
 Over 100 other Jewish lawyers are named in the document.

 "I'm guessing he might be guilty.
 But the truth is, he's never had a trial.
 When you have a judge that has a prejudgment against you and says horrible things about your religion or your race behind your back, you don't have a fair trial.
 And all I'm saying is, this guy needs a fair trial," Stanley said.

 Cunningham conducted an interview with The Dallas Morning News in May 2018 during an unsuccessful campaign for a seat on the Dallas County Commissioners Court.

 In that interview, Cunningham said his children must marry white, Christian spouses to receive their inheritance.